 “…an ‘at-homeness’ with numbers and an ability to cope with the mathematical demands of everyday life… An ability to have some appreciation and understanding of information which is presented in mathematical terms, for instance, graphs, charts or tables or by reference to percentage increase or decrease.”

 (Cockcroft Report, 1982)

-Numeracy at St. Anne’s starts from their maths lessons, and is developed depending on need.
-Pupils are placed into sets by the second term of year 7 (dependent on maths), in order to best move them on and to enable all pupils to reach their full potential.
+Numeracy at St Anne’s starts during their maths lessons, and is developed depending on need.
+Pupils are set from year 7 in order to best move them on and to enable all pupils to reach their full potential.

 We have subscriptions to websites to help pupils to develop their numeracy skills outside of the classroom.
+Pupils are given logins to these websites which are written in their logbooks at the start of each year.
 These are: